Loading...

 Pair with Protein

-Combine walnuts with high-fiber vegetables like broccoli or spinach, which can help moderate the release of glucose.
+Combine walnuts with high-fiber foods like chia seeds or oatmeal.
+These additions can help moderate the body's glucose response.

 healthspan-mbl